Illiterate DALL-E Learns to Compose: Experiments

-These results provide evidence that \textit{i)} our model resolves the \textit{slot-decoding dilemma} and consequently, it benefits from the flexibility of the Image GPT decoder that can render the fine details such as floor texture in Shapestacks and complex facial features in Bitmoji while the mixture decoder suffers.
-Notice that the attention segments of the visualized slots effectively focus on the specific object regions of the respective images that were provided during concept library creation.
+Our results show that \textit{i)} our model resolves the \textit{slot-decoding dilemma} and consequently, it benefits from the flexibility of the Image GPT decoder that can render the fine details such as floor texture in Shapestacks and complex facial features in Bitmoji while the mixture decoder suffers.
+In Figures \ref{fig:attn-masks-main} and Figures \ref{fig:qual-recon-shapestacks-ours-000} -- \ref{fig:qual-recon-3dshapes-ours-000}, we also note that the attention masks of our model effectively focus on the object regions.
 This emergent object localization occurs despite the powerful decoder, thus resolving the dilemma.
-We visualize the attention maps of the slots for a given input image in Figures \ref{fig:qual-recon-shapestacks-ours-000} -- \ref{fig:qual-recon-3dshapes-ours-000} in Appendix.
+Qualitatively, our attention maps are comparable to those of Slot Attention and significantly better in case of textured images (such as CelebA and Textured MNIST) as shown in Figure \ref{fig:attn-masks-main}.
 Because our slots attend on the DVAE tokens, hence our attention is patch-level and our attention segments may appear coarser than those of Slot Attention in which slots attend on the CNN feature cells having the same resolution as the input image. \textit{ii)} Because the mixture decoder has the \textit{pixel-independence assumption}, we see in Figure \ref{fig:qual-compgen-bitmoji-3shapes-001} that it suffers when slots are combined in arbitrary configurations.
 In 3D Shapes, the object shadows are controlled by the floor component of the mixture and are either too large or too small for the 3D object.
 This is because after arbitrarily choosing a different 3D object, the floor slot has no knowledge that the object which casts the shadow has changed and it continues to draw the shadow mask of the source image which has now become obsolete in the new slot configuration.
 Slot Attention suffers even more severely in Bitmoji as the composed mixture components and masks are mutually incompatible in the new slot configuration and produce an inaccurate alpha composition.
-In contrast, Slot2Seq is robust to this problem because the slots and pixels can interact.
+In contrast, the SLATE decoder is robust to this problem because the slots and pixels can interact.
 For instance, in 3D Shapes, as the pixels of the floor are being rendered, the predictor is aware of the object that will cast the shadow via the previous pixels and the input slots and can thus predict a globally consistent pixel value.